 - The invoice has already been paid

-- The invoice has already been cashed-in
+- The invoice has already been paid early

 - The invoice amount exceeds your available balance

 Marmalade sends regular statements to your customers reminding them of any outstanding payments.
 Sometimes we will contact a customer directly if an invoice is extremely overdue or if there is a pending dispute.
-You always have visibility into which cashed-in invoices are overdue by visiting your dashboard, and we will work with you as needed to co-ordinate communications with your customers.
+You always have visibility into which invoices are overdue by visiting your dashboard, and we will work with you as needed to co-ordinate communications with your customers.

 We are always respectful of your relationship with your customers and Marmalade never works with third parties or debt collection agencies to recover outstanding payments.